Marguerite Vincent Lawinonkié

-Marguerite Vincent Lawinonkié (1783-1865) was a famous Huron-Wendat craftswoman who helped save the Huron-Wendat community.
+Marguerite Vincent Lawinonkié (c.
+1783-1865) was a famous Huron-Wendat craftswoman who helped save the Huron-Wendat community.
 In 2008, the Canadian government deemed her a 'Person of National Historic Significance' for the quality of her art.
 Her son was Francois-Xavier Picard Tahourenche.

 Biography

-Lawinonkié was born in 1783 to a Mohawk community on the Bay of Quinte.

-When she was twenty-four, she married Paul Picard Hondawonhont in Jeune-Lorette.
-Together they would have several children, but the only one to grow past infancy was Francois-Xavier Picard Tahourenche.
+Lawinonkié was born in about 1783 to a Mohawk community on the Bay of Quinte.
+When she was twenty-four years old, she married Paul Picard Hondawonhont in Jeune-Lorette.
+Together they would have several children, but the only one to survive infancy was Francois-Xavier Picard Tahourenche.
 She supported the family through her artisan needlework, mainly creating snowshoes and moccasins embroidered with porcupine quills and moosehair.
 These works would become renowned in Quebec and Britain.

 Her great success developed the local economy around moccasins and snowshoe production.
 By 1879, sixty of the seventy-six families in Lorette were employed in needlework, producing over 30,000 moccasins annually.
 The Wendake community became established for their numerous handcrafted products while preserving their traditional techniques and knowledge.